 As illustrated in the diagrams an N atom does not promote electrons when forming hybrid orbital, which results in 3 pairable valence electrons and 1 lone pair.
 A C atom, promotes the electrons in its 2s orbital to 2p orbital when forming hybrid orbitals, and has 4 valence electrons ready to pair with other atoms.
 Despite having the same number of hybrid orbitals and bond shape, nitrogen and carbon bonds with different number of atoms.

 The diagram shows that after hybridization, both the N atom and the C atom have four orbitals.
 However, due to the different numbers of electrons, the N atom only has three orbitals available for bonding, while the C atom has four.
 Therefore, the C atom will be able to bond with more atoms than N atom.
+06 Ammonia Tetrahedron

+Hybridization Diagram

+with correct energy levels 4 mx please review … See below ...

+(The sp3 hybrid orbitals should be drawn at an energy level between the s and the p orbitals.
+The 1s orbitals should remain at the same energy level.)

+sp3 hybrid orbitals 1 mk

+Three orbitals in bonding 1 mk

+Carbon four bonds / why 2 mx